gnachman/iterm2-website/source/_includes/3.4/documentation-preferences-general.md

 #### Confirm Quit iTerm2 Command
 If selected, the Quit iTerm2 (cmd-Q) command will be confirmed if any terminal windows are open.

+#### Even if there are no windows
+Modifies *Confirm Quit iTerm2 COmmand* to disable the prompt when there are no open windows.

 <hr>
 ### Magic